 My partner and I picked up a few saving-grace products while there:

 Nuxe Oil: This is a dry oil so it absorbs into skin fairly quickly.
 I’ve been using it on my hair, body, and face with success.
-Leaves my skin feeling moisturized rather than greasy, and as a person with a tiring history with acne and sensitive skin, I was pleased to find it neither made my skin break out or react.
+Leaves my skin feeling moisturized rather than greasy, and as a person with a tiring history of acne and sensitive skin, I was pleased to find it neither made my skin break out or react.
 Makeup also applies on top nicely.
 My partner has even been using this in his curly hair and it looks better than ever.
 The fragrance is strong and sort of peppery—probably suits French tastes more so than American.

 Klorane Dry Shampoo with Oat Milk: I only wash my hair once a week so my dry shampoo standards are very, VERY high.
 This was gentle on my scalp and has a neutral scent.
 It’s powdery but not in a chalky sort of way.
 Right now it’s running head to head with Batiste for my #1 spot, although if you have a sensitive scalp, it takes the top.

 Bioderma Intense Moisture: This stuff is great!
 I put it on before bed, in the morning, on my face, body, lips, and every place in between.
 I even bought a bottle for my grandma!
 Wish I would have found this earlier.
 If you’re looking for a game-changer, this is it.

 Features over Form

 As I mentioned earlier, there were a few articles stating that French women don’t contour.
 It’s actually true.
 I was scanning faces for the slightest degree of unnaturally chiseled cheekbones, and sleek noses.
 The only ones I found were on tourists, and my face, because hell no, I was not giving up contour on this trip.

 My impression was that French women were leaving their skin alone.
 Minimal, if any foundation, no contour, and accurately lined lips.
 Their features were, well, what they were, and they seem to embrace that.
 As much as I keep noting that I love to contour, I loved appreciating particularity noble noses, unbalanced lips, and smatterings of freckles and spots.